hiveot/hub/runtime/README-runtime.md

 * Transport manager that aggregates protocol bindings for communication with devices, services and consumers
 * Authentication service authenticates connections to the transport protocols
 * Authorization service for authorizing the sending and receiving of messages by authenticated clients
-* Digitwin inbox handles action requests from consumers and forwards it to the actual IoT devices and services
+* HubRouter action flow handles action requests from consumers and forwards it to the actual IoT devices and services
-* Digitwin outbox receives events from IoT devices and forwards it to eligible subscribers
+* HubRouter events flow receives events from IoT devices and forwards it to subscribers
+* HubRouter properties flow receives property updates from IoT devices and forwards them to  subscribers
-* Digitwin directory serves the inventory of available devices with their digital twin Thing Definition
+* Digitwin directory service serves the inventory of available devices with their digital twin Thing Definition

 The hub differentiates three types of clients: IoT agents, consumers and services.
 Agents are clients that can operate on IoT devices or run stand-alone, and represent one or more IoT devices.
 They form a bridge between the native IoT device protocol and the Hub's WoT standards.
 Consumers are end-users that read information from the digital twins and send action requests to the digital twins.
 Services can act as agents and consumers.
 Services enrich information received from the digital twin devices and publish the results.

-The ditgital twin part of the runtime is designed around the W3C WoT standards and handles Thing Description Documents, events, actions and properties.
+The digital twin part of the runtime is designed using the W3C WoT standards and handles Thing Description Documents, events, actions and properties.

 ### Events
 Event messages follow a publish/subscribe approach.
 Thing agents publish events while consumers subscribe to Thing events.
 Each can use their own protocol binding.

 The general event flow is:
 > thing -> agent -> transport protocol -> [digital twin outbox]